 It all begins with one typed page

 While it’s not the digital collapse many of you read in Cold Hard Type, it feels like the world is collapsing around us, especially if you’re shuttered in, keeping your social distance.
 Many of us writers are naturally distant, often letting our written words speak our minds.
 Your brain is just wired that way.
 And for good reason!
 We need people who can structure thoughts and ideas, then write a compelling story so others can make sense of the world.
-It’s easy to stop writing when the seams are coming apart and the world’s supply of toilet paper seems to have dried up.
+It’s easy to stop writing when the seams of the world are coming apart.
 Don’t!
 Get a clean hanky, wipe away your tears and write.
 Write like the world depends on your words.
 Write like a warrior who is fighting for their survival.
 Write, because if you don’t, you’ll end up in a dark corner, balled up and sobbing.

 But that won’t happen, because you’re the typewriter type who punches keys and makes the hammer strike.
 The force of your fingers is the force of will that conquers the page.
 Close your web browser, turn off the news, mute your feeds and get on the typewriter.